Weissnix4711/vellum-for-EZ/README.md

                                       broadcast messages to

 EnableDiscord      Boolean (!)
 Enables the discord functionality
+                                      -- If you're not using the bus chat sync, keep EnableChatSync true but leave
+                                      OtherServers as an empty array: [ ]

 DiscordToken       String (!)
 The secret token for the discord bot